-Budgeted cost: £ 55 000
+Budgeted cost: £ 40 000

 Activity Evidence that supports this approach Challenge number(s) addressed Student support team developed to include family and multi-agency team.
 Impact of wider family issues on ability to engage with school and on future outcomes has been documented by NSPCC, Barnardo's and EEF.
-Supporting children with special educational needs and disabilities NSPCC 3 Thrive awareness for whole staff team to support emotional wellbeing and readiness to learn and engage appropriately with peers.
+Supporting children with special educational needs and disabilities NSPCC 3 Social, emotional and mental health awareness, including Thrive for whole staff team to support emotional wellbeing and readiness to learn and engage appropriately with peers.
 Students cannot attend to learning if they are not emotionally ready to learn.
 Social and emotional needs impact on ability to attend and engage with learning.
 Evidence links- thriveapproach.com 1,4,5

-Total budgeted cost: £ 190 000
+Total budgeted cost: £ 140 000